 If you recently took out a mortgage, or have been thinking about purchasing real estate, you may be wondering when your mortgage payments will be due each month, among other things (like how late Ikea is open).

 Well, mortgage payments are generally due on the first of the month, every month, until the loan reaches maturity, or until you sell the property.

 So it doesn’t actually matter when your mortgage funds – if you close on the 5th of the month or the 15th, the pesky mortgage is still due on the first.

 The only difference is when the first mortgage payment is due, which I’ve explained in my when mortgage payments start post.

 Mortgage Due on the 1st, Late on the 16th?

 - Mortgages are typically due on the first of the month

 - But mortgage lenders generally provide a grace period

-- Of up to 15 days to pay without penalty
+- Of up to 15 days to pay without any fee or penalty

 - Meaning it’s only late if paid after the 15th of the month